flashcordon/big-history/Histoire-système-solaire.md

     Early morning water ice clouds were seen in the lower atmosphere.
     Abrupt temperature fluctuations were recorded in the morning, suggesting that the atmosphere is warmed by the planet's surface, with heat convected upward in small eddies.

-site d'atterrissage : sci-entists believe thatthe flood plain wascut by a volume ofwater the size ofNorth AmericaísGreat Lakes inabout two weeks.
-The only objective left unfinished at the timecommunications was lost was completion of a high-resolution 360-degree image of the landing site nick-named the ìSuper Pan,î of which 83 percent wasreceived on Earth.

 ### Mars Global Surveyor (NASA, 1996-2007)